Porsha Williams And Simon Guobadia Get Married Again! - NewsBreak

 Porsha Williams And Simon Guobadia Get Married Again!

-This weekend belongs to Porsha Williams and Simon Guobadia as the duo celebrated their love twice with two lavish wedding ceremonies!
+This weekend belongs to Porsha Williams and Simon Guobadia as the dup celebrated their love twice with two lavish wedding ceremonies!

 “I definitely want the Lord to be in the place,” the reality star told PEOPLE ahead of her big day “I want the Holy Spirit to usher us into being a husband and wife.
 I’m from the south, so I love being in church.
 I’ve never been married in a church, and Simon’s never been married in a church, so it’s going to be a new experience for both of us.”